sholle7/IS-Project-2/README.md

 # IS-project2
-An implementation of Backtrack, Forward Checking and Arc Consistency algorithms for solving one of the Constraint Satisfaction Problems (CSP) - Crossword
+An implementation of the Backtrack, Forward Checking and Arc Consistency algorithms for solving one of the Constraint Satisfaction Problems (CSP) - Crossword